 Thomas is numbered among the elect—those who received Messiah.
 “But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name” (John 1:12).

 A Compassionate Savior

-It is easier for me to relate to Thomas than it is for me to relate to John — and this Easter, perhaps that is the case for you, too.
+It is easier for me to relate to Thomas than it is for me to relate to John.
+This Easter, perhaps it is the same for you.
 Like Thomas, you may need Jesus to meet you somewhere that you are weak.
 Take heart!
-"The LORD is merciful and gracious, slow to anger, and plenteous in mercy" (Psalm 103:8).
+“The LORD is merciful and gracious, slow to anger, and plenteous in mercy” (Ps.
+103:8).

 Jesus didn’t rebuke Thomas for his unbelief.
 He didn’t make an example of him in front of the other disciples.
 Jesus compassionately met Thomas where he was.
 And while it is damning to persist in the doubt of unbelief, strong faith is a gift that we receive, not the product of a meritorious muscle-flexing of our own bulldog resolve.